hmanwani2304/ownCloud-QuickStart-Guide/README.md

 5. Verify that the containers are running successfully.
 To verify run `docker-compose ps`.

-    **NOTE:** When all containers are running successfully, the ownCloud takes some time to be completely functional.
-If you run `docker-compose logs --follow owncloud` and see a significant amount of information logging to the console, then wait until it slows down to attempting the access of web UI.
+    **NOTE:** When all containers are running successfully, the ownCloud takes time to be completely functional.
+If you run `docker-compose logs --follow owncloud` and see a significant amount of information logging to the console, then wait until it slows down to access the web UI.

 ## Logging In to the Web UI